ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 <img alt="Lens cluster overview" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/lens-cluster-overview.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">

 ## Kubenav
-Kubenav is a rich featured, open source Kubernetes client created in early 2020 to manage your cluster(s) with.
+[Kubenav](https://github.com/kubenav/kubenav){:target="_blank" rel="noopener noreferrer"} is a rich featured, open source Kubernetes client created in early 2020 to manage your cluster(s) with.
+The application is under active development by the open source community on their GitHub repository.
 There is cross-platform functionality, which means they provide you a desktop AND mobile client, which is a unique feature in the world of Kubernetes clients.
 They share the same codebase, so the navigation should be similar on all platforms.